What is an adult day health center?

 Is the pool wheelchair accessible?

-At both locations, the pool room and dressing areas are accessible.
-The pools can be accessed using shallow steps with a railing however, there is not a pool lift.
+At both locations, the pool room and dressing areas are wheelchair accessible.
+The pools can be accessed using shallow steps with a railing however there is no pool lift.

 I’ve finished my therapy.
 Now what?

 Upon completion of the aquatic therapy program, the therapist will provide you with education on the continuation of care through a home exercise program (HEP).
 This HEP will be performed on either land or in the water, depending upon your accessibility to a pool.
-If you don’t have access to a pool of your own, information is available regarding community facilities that we partner with to provide discounts to our clients.
-The University City pool is available for rental also.
+If you don’t have access to a pool of your own, information is available regarding partner community facilities.